VHSgunzo/uruntime/README.md

       URUNTIME                       Path to uruntime
       URUNTIME_DIR                   Path to uruntime directory
-      RUNTIME_EXTRACT_AND_RUN=1      Run the RunImage afer extraction without using FUSE NO_CLEANUP=1                   Do not clear the unpacking directory after closing when using extract and run option for reuse extracted data
+      URUNTIME_UNSHARE=1             Try to use unshare user and mount namespaces URUNTIME_UNSHARE_ROOT=1        Map to root (UID 0, GID 0) in user namespace URUNTIME_UNSHARE_UID=int       Map to specified UID in user namespace URUNTIME_UNSHARE_GID=int       Map to specified GID in user namespace RUNTIME_EXTRACT_AND_RUN=1      Run the RunImage afer extraction without using FUSE NO_CLEANUP=1                   Do not clear the unpacking directory after closing when using extract and run option for reuse extracted data